 "Sparks", as they're known in other continuities are called "lasercores" in this version.

 As for personalities Prime started off quite a bit less gentle and more impatient.
 Instead of calming telling the Autobots he's fine after being saved from a roaring river he shrugs them off impatiently and gets annoyed.

 Earth-Shattering Kaboom: The Quintessons blow up their own planet to destroy the Autobot Matrix (they fail).
-Later, Rodimus Prime has the planet Paradron detonated to prevent its energon falling into Decepticons.
+Later, Rodimus Prime has the planet Paradron detonated to prevent its massive energon store from falling into Decepticon hands.